Bhanditz/PhpOperaLink/README.txt

 Skip this part if you already have access to a web server that can run PHP.

-$> sudo apt-get install apache2
+$> sudo aptitude install apache2
-$> sudo apt-get install php5 php5-dev php-pear
+$> sudo aptitude install php5 php5-dev php-pear
 $> sudo a2enmod php5
 $> sudo mkdir -p /var/www/link
 $> sudo chown www-data:www-data /var/www/link

 INSTALLING OAUTH PHP LIB

 If you do not control your server, you will need to ask your administrator to install this module.

-$> sudo apt-get install build-essential libcurl-devel
+$> sudo apt-get install build-essential libcurl-devel libpcre3-dev
 $> sudo pecl install oauth
-$> cat "extension=oauth.so" > /etc/php5/apache2/conf.d/oauth.ini
+$> sudo su -c 'echo "extension=oauth.so" > /etc/php5/apache2/conf.d/oauth.ini'
-$> sudo apache2ctl restart
+$> sudo /etc/init.d/apache2 restart

 The manual is here http://www.php.net/manual/en/book.oauth.php